amperity/amperity-docs/amperity_amp360/source/index.rst

 .. meta::
     :description lang=en:
-        An index for Amp360 content with links to topics about all aspects of Amp360, including queries and orchestrations, and then sending query results downstream to any destination.
+        About Amperity for analyst use cases, including queries and orchestrations, and then sending query results downstream to any destination.

 .. meta::
     :content class=swiftype name=body data-type=text:
-        An index for Amp360 content with links to topics about all aspects of Amp360, including queries and orchestrations, and then sending query results downstream to any destination.
+        About Amperity for analyst use cases, including queries and orchestrations, and then sending query results downstream to any destination.

 .. meta::
     :content class=swiftype name=title data-type=string:
-        About Amp360
+        About Amperity

 ==================================================
-About Amp360
+About Amperity
 ==================================================